charite/asdpex/README.md

 ```
 cd scripts
 chmod +x downloadData.sh
-./downloadData all
+./downloadData all data
 cd ..
 ```
 After you have downloaded the data, you will need to index the Genome using samtools (the script will produce a message with the command you need, and if samtools is not in your path adjust the command accordingly).

 ## Build the executables

-First you should compile the aligner, which is written in C using the SeqAn library.
+#### regionalign2vcf
+The aligner was written using the SeqAn C++ library.
+Therfore the library has to be downloaded and the tool compiled.
+We have to change to the `seqan` folder and run the Makefile.
 ```
 cd seqan
 make
 ```
 This command should result in an executable programm called regionalign2vcf, which is later on needed.

+#### asdpex
 We use the maven build system to compile the code.
 First cd back to the main folder.
 ```
 cd ..